-You are not going to get many complaints from me about living in Japan.
-I am generally pretty happy here.
-But I still prefer to use products and eat foods I am familiar with from my own country; decent peanut butter, for one thing.
-There are lots of products from back home that I could do without, but prefer not to.
+You are not going to get complaints from me about living in Japan.
+I am generally happy here, but still, I prefer to use products and eat foods from my own country in a lot of cases; decent peanut butter, for example.
+Maybe in your case, Vegemite?
+There are lots of products from home that I could do without, but prefer not to.
 My brand of bathroom soap, deodorant, toothpaste, and vitamins are hard to give up.
 As is the fore mentioned peanut butter, real pancake mix and syrup, granola bars, re-fried beans, salsa, and really big jars of mixed nuts… OK, now I am making myself hungry.

 If you are looking for western products in Japan, there are a few places online where you can find them.
 Several sites simply stock the exact same things you find in Costco, but sell the products separately, rather than in bulk.
 You can also get items shipped from Ikea, and at least one site imports products themselves direct from the United States.
-Some of it is expensive, some of it is cheap, and you may or may not be able to get the brand you are looking for, but you can usually find what you need online if you go to the right place!
+Some of it is expensive, some of it is cheap, and you may or may not be able to get the brand you are looking for, but you can usually find what you need online if you are looking in the right place.

 Internet Shopping Sites Available in English

 - Rakuten – Japan’s most popular shopping site; you can pretty much get anything here.

 - Amazon – Amazon is also very popular, but offers less of a selection than Rakuten in general.

 - Alishan Organic Center – Previously Tengu – This site imports organic and vegetarian foods from different parts of the world.